termoyer/ContentMadeSimple/README.md

   - Update Plugin-function do not work correctly.
 Allways shows an available update but there isn't!

 We are working hard on fixing them.
 Please stay updated with your CMS!

+->Planned Features
+This Features are planned.
+They may come in future updates:
+  - Solving all problems (see: known issues)
+  - Built in Template-source (Download new templates)
+  - Built in Site tracker (Track the visitors of your site)
+  - Changeable admin UI (Templates for admin area)
+  - and much more...
+If you are having some ideas, please drop them to us through GitHub or send us an email at support@norox.org

 -> Something else, important to know?